linde/pg-puzzle/readme.md

 ```

 I used this as an excuse to learn features of golang, lots can be improved in the code and the code style.

+# TODOs

+* TODO change the name of some of the `solve.go` files all over